Once in a Red Moon

-Once in a Red Moon (released 2001 by Universal Music – 548 678-2) is the fourth studio album by Secret Garden, excluding the compilation album Dreamcatcher, a Best Of.
+Once in a Red Moon is the fourth studio album by Secret Garden, excluding the compilation album Dreamcatcher.
+It was released on 27 December 2001 by Universal Music.

 The second track, "You Raise Me Up", has since been recorded by more than 100 other artists.
 The first track, "Awakening", was inspired by the 1900 novel of the same name by Kate Chopin.